Post Study Work Permit in Germany: Requirements, Fees, Process

 How to Get PR for Germany?

 Once a candidate has found a job that he would like to accept, he is required to switch to the work permit from his Job Seeking Visa in Germany.
-Candidates must remain in Germany while their application is pending.
-Furthermore, if the candidate is looking to permanently settle down in Germany and get PR in Germany, he/she can apply for an ‘EU Blue Card’ which is the Residence Permit.
-One can apply for a PR in Germany after completing a minimum of two years on work permit.
+If the candidate is looking to permanently settle down and get PR in Germany, he/she can apply for an ‘EU Blue Card’.
+One can apply for PR after completing a minimum of two years on a work permit if they graduated from a German university.

 German Post Study Visa